-RMDL 270 (3 credits) Advanced Interior Finishes
+Advanced Interior Finishes

 This course covers the details and applications of various interior painting and finishing and materials integrated to match renovation work with the existing building.
 The proper wood types and species, finishing methods, and applications are utilized.
 Details of interior pre-hung doors, window stools, extension jambs, and casing are covered.
 Students perform the installation of a complete custom interior trim package.
+Prerequisite: CARP 177

-CARP 272 (2 credits) Site Work and Foundations II
+Site Work and Foundations II